falkr/ttm4175/pages/iot-mqtt-chat.md

 Now we want to connect the chat user interface with MQTT, so that we can send and receive messages.
 We will not yet send receipts or typing indications.

+:tip: From now on, you don't need MQTT.Fx anymore, but it can be useful in case you need to debug.
+When you stay subscribed to some topics, you can see if you actually receive messages in case not everything immediately works as you think.

 ### Code

-The following code connects MQTT with that of the Chat UI:
+The following code connects MQTT with that of the Chat UI.
+You can find it in file `chat_with_mqtt_step_1.py`.

 ```python
 from chat_gui import ChatGui